Is it just French toast?

-Adopted by France from Medieval Europe, this bread and egg recipe is set to date back to the 4th century where it is mentioned in the Apicius the oldest inscribed collection of Latin recipes!
-At the time white bread was only for the rich and prepared for Royalty; referred to aliter dulcia or just another sweet.
+Adopted by France from Medieval Europe, this bread and egg recipe is said to date back to the 4th century, where it is mentioned in the Apicius, the oldest inscribed collection of Latin recipes!
+At the time, white bread was only for the rich and prepared for royalty; it was referred to as aliter dulcia, or just another sweet.

-While in the 15th century the French referred to it as pain perdu (perdue) the literal meaning being a lost sentinel!
-But in reality it referred to the stale bread which should not be lost or wasted.
+While in the 15th century, the French referred to it as "pain perdu" (perdue), the literal meaning being "a lost sentinel"!
+But in reality, it referred to stale bread, which should not be lost or wasted.

-Fast forward to the 1900's when it was once again revived to glory during the days of the World War.
-A time when food rations were acute and stale bread was reused in this very popular way.
-The Austrian and Germans called it Pavese; representing the "shield" used in battle.
+Fast forward to the 1900's when it was once again revived to glory during the days of World War II.
+At a time when food rations were acute, stale bread was reused in this very popular way.
+The Austrians and Germans called it Pavese, representing the "shield" used in battle.

-The Spanish have their very own 'French Toast' called Torrija/Torreja very similar in concept and yet the olive oil and spices mark the difference.
+The Spanish have their very own "French Toast" called Torrija/Torreja, which is very similar in concept, yet the olive oil and spices mark the difference.

-Still fairly popular in Europe, diners in North America and in other parts of the world it has seen much transformation and adaptation.
-It seems to have started off as being a sop - dipped in milk and fried; to be served with game meat.
-Moving on to an egg bread and now a delicacy for breakfast, brunch and tea offered with a variety of combinations from deli meats, to cream and jams, fresh fruit platters, fried eggs or just simple maple syrup.
+Still fairly popular in Europe, among diners in North America and in other parts of the world, it has seen much transformation and adaptation.
+It seems to have started off as being a sop—dipped in milk and fried to be served with game meat.
+Moving on to egg bread, which is now a delicacy for breakfast, brunch, and tea, and is available with a variety of toppings ranging from deli meats to cream and jams, fresh fruit platters, fried eggs, or just plain maple syrup.

-This is my daughter Nasha's concoction which she loves to prepare for her friends since Uni days.
+This is my daughter Nasha's concoction, which she loves to prepare for her friends since her university days.
 She has perfected it and shares it for all to try.